Christian1984/fsdesktop/README.md

 _How to Activate Your License_

+## Adjust The Core Application Seetings

+In the FSdesktop core application's settings dialog you'll find the following options:

+-   **Input Speed**: Optimize the input speed depending on your particular system and setup.
+For Windows 11, it is recommended to set the input speed to slow.
+This allows Windows 11 a little bit more time to switch between applications and finally process your input.
+The option "slowest" should only be used as a last resort.
+If you encounter issues with input processing, play around with these settings until you find a setting that works well for you.
+-   **Ingame Tour**: Click this button to restart the FSdesktop ingame panel tour.
+-   **Log Level**: Configure the log level.
+Set to "Debug" if you want to submit a log for me to analyze, otherwise let it sit on "Warning".

 ## How To Bring Up The FSdesktop Panel in VR

 In order to open up the actual FSdesktop panel inside MSFS, first enter VR mode.
 Next, hit the `[TAB]` key to bring up the ingame toolbar and click the FSdesktop icon to bring up the ingame panel.